Samidarex/pricecheckhub/scraping/README.md

 # Scrapers

-This project is a personal scraping service that I've developed to enhance my practical experience in web scraping.
+This project is a personal scraping service that I've developed to enhance my practical experience.

 So no concrete services will be provided.